-Contract Packing
+Contract packing

 Contract packing, also known as co-packing, is when businesses outsource their packaging operations to specialised third-party companies.
 These companies handle tasks such as assembly, packing, labelling, and sometimes even distribution.